 Entitlement management is the act of administering access to software, systems, devices and other types of digital content.
 Entitlement management enables you to grant, enforce, issue, revoke or resolve a user’s access to said resources.
 Ideally it is done with a designated entitlement management solution (more on that in a second).

-Depending on what type of entitlement management system is used, you might hear words like access rights, authorizations, permissions or privileges mentioned.
+Depending on what type of entitlement management framework is used, you might hear words like access rights, authorizations, permissions or privileges mentioned.
 Essentially all of these are just different names for the same thing and they all have the same goal: to make sure only authorized users have access.

 In the context of software licensing, entitlement management is a real-time system of managing how the rights to use licensed software are assigned.
 Software licensing and entitlement management are closely related.